 This is frequently used by customer-facing staff who need to understand customer data at an individual account/person level.
 They need a quick overview of relatively fewer data points to make a fast and reliable decision about the customer – are they loyal?
 Are they likely to leave?
 Do they have a history of complaining? etc. Here the visualization needs to provide clarity to give the user fast insight.

-By using a graph technology like KeyLines, you can consolidate and visualize all your customer data to:
+By using our graph technology, you can consolidate and visualize all your customer data to:

 Organizations across many industries are pursuing the Customer 360 ideal.
 In the example below, we’ll take a closer look at a fictional healthcare example.